ItsOrv/Orv-Telegram-Proxy/README.md

 - Watches channels for proxy links
 - Detects proxy country from its IP
-- Forwards a formated message with a connect button
+- Forwards a formatted message with a connect button